fhollenbach/Polisci209_2018/pages/syllabus.md

            attentive.
 If you repeatedly fail to pay attention (e.g. fall asleep or play on your cell phone), I may deduct points from your participation/attendance grade.
-    - If you do have health problems that do not allow you to perform well in class, please come talk to ma ASAP.
+    - If you do have health problems that do not allow you to perform well in class, please come talk to me ASAP.
 I am willing to work with you, but this is only possible if you come talk to me early enough.

 - Two writing assignment: 30% of class grade (15% each)
 	- The writing assignments in this class will be memos